 - Use a vent brush to remove lint buildup from the vent and duct.

 - Reattach the vent and reconnect the power.

-If you are uncomfortable performing the cleaning yourself or suspect your vents may have extensive blockages, it’s best to hire a professional vent cleaning service like The Lint King – Dryer Vent Cleaning Experts.
+If you are uncomfortable cleaning yourself or suspect your ducts may have extensive blockages, it’s best to hire a professional vent cleaning service like The Lint King – Dryer Vent Cleaning Experts.

 When to Clean Your Dryer Vents

-Experts recommend cleaning dryer vents at least once a year.
-However, you should check your vents more frequently if you use your dryer often or have a large household.
+Ideally, experts recommend cleaning dryer vents at least once a year.
+Nevertheless, checking more frequently if you use your dryer often or have a large household may be beneficial.

-Dirty dryer vents are more than just a nuisance—they’re a hidden drain on your wallet and a threat to your home’s safety.
-Stay vigilant for signs of clogged vents and maintain a regular cleaning schedule to ensure your dryer operates efficiently, saving you money and keeping your home safe.
+Dirty dryer vents are more than just a nuisance.
+They’re a hidden drain on your wallet and potentially threaten your home’s safety.
+Therefore, it’s important to stay vigilant for signs of clogging.
+By maintaining a regular cleaning schedule, you can ensure your dryer operates efficiently.
+Consequently, this could save money and, most importantly, keep your home safe.